pachyderm/pachyderm/doc/FAQ.md

 hear from you! info@pachyderm.io

 ##### How does Pachyderm handle logging?
 Kubernetes actually handles all the logging for us.
-You can use `kubectl logs` to get logs from every job, pod, and container running in Pachyderm.
+You can use `pachctl get-logs` to get logs from your jobs.
 Kubernetes also comes with it’s own tools for pushing those logs to whatever other services you use for log aggregation and analysis.

 ##### Does Pachyderm only work with Docker containers?
-Right now yes, but Pachyderm has no strict dependencies on Docker so we’ll have support for rkt and other container formats soon.
+Right now yes, but that's mostly because Kubernetes doesn't yet support other runtimes.
+Pachyderm has no strict dependencies on Docker so we’ll have support for rkt and other container formats soon.

 ##### How do I get enterprise support for Pachyderm?
 If you’re using Pachyderm in production or evaluating it as a potential